stonelzp/stonelzp.github.io/source/_posts/UE4-GameplayAbilitySystem学习.md

 第三种，要在什么情况下使用呢？

-> as long you dont have to replace any base component (such as replacing the MovementComponent class) that basic constructor works just fine if you don't use the GENERATED_CLASS_BODY() macro. (using GENERATED_BODY() instead).
+> as long you dont have to replace any base component (such as replacing the MovementComponent class) that basic constructor works just fine if you do not use the GENERATED_CLASS_BODY() macro. (using GENERATED_BODY() instead).

 来自问题[Constructor with or without FObjectInitializer](https://forums.unrealengine.com/development-discussion/c-gameplay-programming/97550-constructor-with-or-without-fobjectinitializer)